callieo/hellogit/README.md

 # hellogit

-This is for practice Git
+This is for practice Git.
+Hello Git.

-請不要玩耍
+Hellogit is a project place on GitHub, to practice operations of Git SCM.

+Enjoy!